sarajahedazad/ME700-HW3/README.md

 Specifically, we consider a cantilever beam modeled as a two-dimensional domain with dimensions L×H.
 '''
 # importing modules
-from src.finiteelementanalysis import pre_process as pre
-from src.finiteelementanalysis import pre_process_demo_helper_fcns as pre_demo
+from finiteelementanalysis import pre_process as pre from finiteelementanalysis import pre_process_demo_helper_fcns as pre_demo from finiteelementanalysis.solver import hyperelastic_solver
 import numpy as np
 import matplotlib.pyplot as plt